rwhitcroft/rwhitcroft.github.io/index.markdown

 - `WriteProcessMemory()` to write the shellcode into the newly-allocated buffer in the target process.
 - `CreateRemoteThread()` to create a thread in the target process whose entrypoint is the shellcode buffer.

 Because this technique is so well-known, nearly all AV/EDR products will closely monitor these functions using hooks.
 Calling these four functions in sequence will almost always get you caught, so it's better to find different ways to achieve the same outcome.
-As we'll see, obtaining a reverse shell under the watchful eyes of Carbon Black and Cortex XDR was possible using only two of the four functions above (`OpenProcess()` and `WriteProcessMemory()`), lowering the likelihood of detection.
+As we'll see, obtaining a reverse shell under Carbon Black and Cortex XDR was possible using only two of the four functions above (`OpenProcess()` and `WriteProcessMemory()`), lowering the likelihood of detection.

 <br/>
 <hr/>